PART 21, SUBPART J (DOA)

 5.)
 ACC SERVICES IN THE AREA OF PART 21, SECTION J (DOA)

-• Training and coaching of personnel,
+• Training and coaching of your personnel regarding relevant processes, requirements, and standards

-• Interim management for ISM function,
+• Interim management for the Independent System Monitoring (ISM) function

 Our other consultations

-DRONES / UAS / UAV
+Drones / UAS / UAV